SAP-samples/teched2025-AD161/exercises/ex2/README.md

 After completing these steps, you will have xtravels running with the entities from the API package being mocked by local entities.

+1. In the terminal for _xflights_, ensure the CAP server (for the `cds watch` process) is stopped, [as mentioned at the end of the previous exercise](../ex1/README.md#exercise-19---cleanup).

-1. In the terminal for _xtravels_, start the xtravels app.
+2. In the terminal for _xtravels_, start the xtravels app.
     ```sh
     cds watch
     ```

-2. If `cds watch` works without errors, ignore this step.
+3. If `cds watch` works without errors, ignore this step.
     If you see errors like
     ```
     [persistent-queue] - DataFederationService: Emit failed: Error: Error during request to remote service: Error